Professional Standards in the SNP

-- Training hours credited
+- Credited training hours

-What training sources are available?
+15. What training resources are available?

-What is the oversight for school food authorities?
+16. What is the oversight for SFAs?

 According to 7 CFR, Section 210.30(g), each school year the director must sign and date a self-certified statement that: (1) the director meets the hiring standards, and (2) each employee, including the director, has completed the applicable training requirements.